-The quality of the interior has been a big selling point of the Macan, and the changes have made it even nicer.
+The quality of the interior has been a big selling point of the Porsche Macan, and the changes have made it even nicer.
 Build quality is largely excellent, and the updated version gets Porsche’s latest infotainment system, which includes Apple CarPlay, but not Android Auto, which is a shame.
 If you want to be picky about the design, there are lots of buttons smattered over the centre console, and that can be overwhelming initially, but after a while you should be able to learn what does what.

 Space in the Macan is more than reasonable for four adults, with good headroom in the back and legroom that should be fine as long as the front occupants aren’t shoved too far back.
 You can squeeze five in for short periods if needed.
 The boot is a decent size for a car of this type, although some rivals – like the Audi Q5 and BMW X3 – offer more space.

-But as well as being a Porsche, and delivering all the dynamic ability that such a badge promises, it’s also a family car.
-We've only had a chance to try cars with the optional air suspension so far, but it does a great job of treading the fine line between keeping things stable through the bends and keeping the worst of British B-roads out of the cabin.
+But as well as being a Porsche, and delivering all the dynamic ability that such a badge promises, it’s also a family car, so it needs to be comfortable.
+Even on the standard suspension, there's a level of firmness you expect from a Porsche, but it's still impressively comfortable given the car's abilities in the corners.
+We've also tried cars on the optional air suspension, and it does an even better job of keeping things stable through the bends while keeping the worst of British B-roads out of the cabin.
 It’s perfectly at home cruising, and if you spec the optional adaptive cruise control, you can cover big distances in both comfort and style.

 The Macan S, meanwhile, has a 3.0-litre turbocharged V6 with 354 horsepower.
 That makes things much more sprightly with plenty of grunt wherever you sit in the rev range.
-It’s not savage in its delivery, but more insistent and urgent, with smooth power delivery and, like the standard car, the automatic gearbox shifts quickly and with minimal fuss.
+It’s not savage in its delivery, but more insistent and urgent, with smooth power delivery and, like in the standard car, the automatic gearbox shifts quickly and with minimal fuss.